rottina/wiki-coords/README.md

 # wiki-coords

-A [Wikipedia](http://en.wikipedia.org/ "Wikipedia") coordinate tag creator.
-This bookmarklet creates a {{coord}} tag based on a point on a google map.
+A [Wikipedia](https://en.wikipedia.org/ "Wikipedia") coordinate tag creator.
+This bookmarklet creates a `{{coord}}` tag based on a point on a Google map.
 [More on Wikipedia geo-tagging.](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Geographical_coordinates "Wikipedia geo-tagging")

 ## Google Maps Usage